SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Everyone _interesting_ is mad; of this there is no question.
 The better question is whether or not their madness is [the divine madness]({{ site.baseurl }}/tags/#TheDivineMadness)."
 - "Let sleeping dogs bury their own dead."
 (Combining "let sleeping dogs lie" and "let the dead past bury its own dead".)
 - "This isn't rocket surgery."
+(Combining "rocket science" and "brain surgery".)
 - On corporate managers and politicians: "Pay less attention to what they _say_, and more to what they _do_."
 - "When you're in a hurry, all data are short-term."